CycloneDX/sbom-combiner/README.md

-NOTE: If your maven repositories do not serve `com.lmco.efoss.sbom` you can build and locally install it from GitHub (commit below is the last with version "1.1.1", not tagged in the repository) with:
+NOTE: If your maven repositories do not serve `com.lmco.efoss.sbom` you can build and locally install it from GitHub (commit below is the last with version "1.1.1", not tagged in the repository; you may also use the latest commit and check the version name in its `pom.xml`, e.g. `1.2.0-SNAPSHOT` to use in installation below and in the `pom.xml` of this project) with a command like the following:

     git clone https://github.com/CycloneDX/sbom-commons \
         -b 95af66fb8c4400d645cb654dc0bcabe6e118f59d